-The Special Collections library supports the teaching mission of the University of Kentucky by hosting a diverse range of instructional activities which make use of rare books, archival collections, and oral histories.
+The Special Collections Research Center supports the teaching mission of the University of Kentucky by hosting a diverse range of instructional activities which make use of archival collections, rare books, and oral histories.
 We maintain a strong interest in working with undergraduate and graduate classes to introduce primary resources for research and experience based learning.

-- A laptop, projector, and screen are available; media cart with TV monitor, VHS player, and multi-region DVD deck
+A projector and screen are available; media cart with TV monitor, VHS player, and multi-region DVD deck

-- Please make your reservation at least one or two weeks in advance - allow more lead time if teaching support is requested
+Please make your reservation at least two to three weeks in advance - allow more lead time if teaching support is requested.

 Preparing for a class visit

-- The guidelines that apply to the Breckinridge Research Room also apply to the Great Hall.
+The guidelines that apply to the Breckinridge Research Room also apply to the Great Hall, the Ford Center, or any classroom space where archival materials are present.
 Please distribute these guidelines to your students before class.

-- A Special Collections staff member will be present to greet your class.
+A Special Collections staff member will be present to greet your class.
 Visitors must use pencil only (we have an ample supply).
-In the Great Hall, please store bags and other personal belongings away from the work space.
+In the Great Hall, please store bags, food and beverages, and other personal belongings away from the work space.